It’s an established truth that a content-centric approach to law firm digital marketing is effective.

 The promotion of high-quality, relevant content outperforms any other kind of search engine optimization (SEO) technique—benefiting both prospective clients and search engines.
 When executed well, it’s efficient, sustainable, and cost-effective.
 Formulating the appropriate digital marketing strategy for your law firm can save you from squandering precious time and money on tactics that neither generate income nor attract qualified potential new clients.

 The question, however, is: What constitutes “quality law firm content?”
 In other words, content that draws in potential clients, propels your business, and pleases search engines.
 The success of your digital marketing ventures is directly connected to the value and quality of your law firm’s website content.

 We’re occasionally asked about “thin content,” as many attorneys have come across the term and are curious about its implications for their law firm’s website and what it actually signifies.

 What is “Thin Content?”

-Doorway pages are multiple, different pages for phrases or keywords that are slightly different.
-An example of this might be one page devoted to each city in a state that you practice in, where the content is the identical for each page.
+Doorway pages are one type of thin content.
+They are numerous, distinct pages for phrases or keywords that are slightly different.
+An example might be a page dedicated to each city in a state where you practice, where the content is identical for each page.

-As Matt Cutts of Google states,
+As Google’s Matt Cutts once stated,

 “If you were to land on that page, it might look relatively reasonable.
 But if you were to look at four or five or those pages, you’d quickly see the only difference between them is the city, and that’s something we’d consider a doorway, and not as useful.”